The 12 Best Camping Sites in Iceland (2026 Update)

 Skógar Campsite

-Prices: There is no official price list, but the prices can vary from 1500 ISK depending on how many are staying and if it is in a tent or a campervan.
+Prices: There is no official price list, but the prices can start at 2,200 ISK per person, depending on the number of guests and whether you are staying in a traditional tent or a campervan.
+Admission is free for children (under 15 years old).

 Facilities: Toilets, outside sink with cold/hot water.

-The Egilsstaðir camping site is a great place to stay if you want a quiet and relaxing vacation.
+Camp Egilsstaðir is a great place to stay if you want a quiet and relaxing vacation.
 The campsite is located in a beautiful setting, and the staff is amiable and helpful.
-In addition, the campsites are well-maintained and offer a variety of amenities, including a laundry facility, showers, and a playground.
+In addition, the campground is well-maintained and offers a variety of amenities, including a kitchen area, laundry facilities, showers, and a playground.
 Overall, we had a great experience at the Egilsstaðir camping site and would recommend it to anyone looking for a peaceful camping trip.

 Facilities: Showers, laundry room, Luggage storage, bike rental, playground, dishwashing area, Inside the Kitchen, and free wifi.

-Facilities: Electricity, washing machine, shower, toilets, playground, and many walking paths.
+Facilities: Cooking facilities, electricity, washing machine, shower, toilets, playground, and many walking paths.

 Kerlingafjöll Campground